 Sulene: Being a woman in the music industry is such a complex thing.
 It comes with both its merits and its disadvantages.

 It’s tough to know when to use your feminine characteristics — the things that make you who you are, think the way you think, look the way you look — and when to hide them.
 It’s an ongoing battle for me.
-My advice is to chose your battles.
+My advice is to choose your battles.
 There will be sexism, you will probably be pursued at some point, you will probably feel like you need to prove yourself as a musician.
 You might even find yourself doing things to be “just one of the guys” in the music biz, that’s what happens when you’re somewhat of a rarity within a scene.

 Be aware of it all — be aware of how much time you spend with the guys, if you’re in close quarters alone too often, how much you drink, what you wear, how people talk to you, how they might be overly touchy with you or hug you a lot or comment on the way you look.
 All these things… I used to sweep them under a rug and think “that’s just the way it is.”
 Now I realize that the power inside, as a woman, or really just as a person, is to say wait a minute, that’s actually not how it has to be.